solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

 ## Exercise 6: Clean up

-It is crucial that you clean up any resources you created for these labs once you have completed them.
-You are charged for the configured capacity, not how much the database is used.
-To delete your resource group and all resources you created for this lab, follow the instructions below:
+It is crucial that any deployed resources are cleaned up once finished using them.
+Charges will be generated for the configured capacity, not how much the database is used.
+To delete the resource group and all resources created for this lab, follow the instructions below:

 1. Open a web browser and navigate to the [Azure portal](https://portal.azure.com/), and on the home page, select **Resource groups** under Azure services.

     ![Resource groups is highlighted under Azure services in the Azure portal.](media/azure-portal-home-azure-services-resource-groups.png)

-2. In the filter for any field search box, enter the name of the resource group you created for these labs in Lab 1, and then select the resource group from the list.
+2. In the filter for any field search box, enter the name of the resource group created for these labs, and then select the resource group from the list.

 3. In the **Overview** pane, select **Delete resource group**.

     ![On the Overview blade of the resource group.
 The Delete resource group button is highlighted.](media/resource-group-delete.png)

-4. In the confirmation dialog, enter the name of the resource group you created to confirm and then select **Delete**.
+4. In the confirmation dialog, enter the name of the resource group to confirm and then select **Delete**.